SS Ceramic: Loss

 About three hours later U-515 fired two more torpedoes, which broke the ship's back and sank her immediately.
 By now it was very stormy and raining.
 The heavy sea capsized some of the lifeboats and left many people struggling in the water.
-Those boats that were not capsized stayed afloat only by constant baling.
+Those boats that were not capsized stayed afloat only by constant bailing.

 Next morning the BdU ordered U-515 to return to the position of the sinking to find out the ship's destination.
 About noon the U-boat commander, Kapitänleutnant Werner Henke, decided to rescue the Ceramics skipper.
 In heavy seas, he sighted one of the lifeboats and its occupants waved to him.
 The storm was now almost Force 10 and almost swamping U-515's conning tower, so Henke ordered his crew to make do with the first survivor they could find.
 This turned out to be Sapper Eric Munday of the Royal Engineers, whom they rescued from the water and took prisoner aboard the submarine.

 No other occupants of the lifeboats survived.
 The storm was too severe for neutral rescue ships from São Miguel Island in the Azores to put to sea.
 On 9 December the Portuguese Douro-class destroyer NRP Dão was sent to search for survivors, but found none.

 Munday was kept prisoner aboard U-515 for a month, including Christmas and New Year, until she completed her patrol.
 When she returned to Lorient, Brittany on 6 January 1943 he was landed at Lorient U-boat base and sent to Stalag VIII-B in Upper Silesia, where he remained a prisoner of war until 1945.